 The Pollner family’s commitment is to invite working journalists with diverse and distinguished backgrounds to share their experiences with the school’s best students in a seminar devoted to a topic of the Pollner professor’s choosing.
+Professors chosen for fall will focus on writing and reporting.
+The spring semester will be devoted to visual or online journalism or the business of journalism.
 And because Anthony was most devoted to his work at the Kaimin, the Pollner professor's most important responsibility is to work daily with the Kaimin staff to help them hone their skills.

-The Pollner professor also delivers a public lecture on a journalism issue in a presentation that attracts an audience from the campus and the Missoula community.
+The Pollner professor also delivers a public lecture or a professional workshop on a journalism issue in a presentation that attracts an audience from the campus, the community and the region.

-The School of Journalism at the University of Montana is taking applications until February 7 for the T. Anthony Pollner Distinguished Professorship.
+The School of Journalism at the University of Montana is taking applications until July 11, 2014 for the new T. Anthony Pollner Distinguished Professorship.

 Applicants should have a national reputation and an ability to mentor aspiring journalists.
-The successful candidate will teach a course Fall Semester 2014 on a topic of his or her choosing and work with the staff of the student newspaper.
+The successful candidate will teach a course spring semester 2015 on a topic of his or her choosing and work with the staff of the student newspaper.

 The stipend is $40,000.